Shubhanflash22/ECE-271A-Statistical-Learning-1/README.md

 * Performance: Optimal at C=8 with ~4% error; C=1,2 fail (>70% error); C=32 overfits

 ## Installation
 All MATLAB solutions for the course are provided in this repository.
-Each homework assignment is in its respective file:
+Each homework assignment is in its respective file: "HWx_solution.m where x can be 1,2,3,5"
-HW1_solution.m
-HW2_solution.m
-HW3_solution.m
-HW5_solution.m
 ```bash
 # 1.Clone the repository
 git clone https://github.com/yourusername/ece271a-statistical-learning.git